jahunter767/Single-GPU-Passthrough/README.md

     your configuration will look like.

- - Edit the `qemu.conf` file in the `qemu.d` folder to include a variable name per device you want to passthrough the list of PCI IDS associated with each device in a similar fashion to the devices in the file.
+ - Edit the `qemu.conf` file in the `qemu.d` folder to include a variable name per device you want to passthrough the list of domain ids associated with each device in a similar fashion to the devices in the file (ie. prefixed by `pci_0000_` and with the special characters replaced with underscores).

  - Create a folder inside the `qemu.d` folder with the same name as your VM then create the folders `prepare`, `prepare/begin/`, `release` and